Skip to main content

 Integrity guarantees

 GPS points are locked after the operation ends.
 They cannot be changed or removed retroactively.
-This protects the integrity of the service proof — a track that could be edited would not be evidence.
+This protects the integrity of the service proof — a track that could be edited would carry little weight as a record.

 Edits to the operation itself (notes, customer assignment) are still possible within a 24-hour window.
 Every such change is logged in a separate audit trail, visible in the database and in the UI.